What authors are saying about Rosie Amber’s Review Team:

 “Smaller authors don’t have the same publicity budget as the big publishers and it is a struggle to reach potential readers.
-Rosie and her team provide an invaluable service not only with providing good quality revews but also with sharing those review on social media to reach a larger audience.”
+Rosie and her team provide an invaluable service not only with providing good quality reviews but also with sharing those reviews on social media to reach a larger audience.”
 Diane Febry thriller author

 Book Review Team Booklist

 Below will be a list of books team members can request for review.
 Please read and write a review for any chosen book within a month of receipt.
 Reviews should be posted on at least 2 sites, these can be your own blogs, Amazon, Goodreads, Smashwords etc. Plus a copy of the review should be e-mailed to me and I will post it here on my blog with full recognition going to the reviewer.
 I shall endeavour to keep this page as up to date as possible and match book requests to reviewers on a first come first served basis.

 Members of the book review team and authors are spread across the world and it’s time zones so a little patience may be required at times.